Our Top Tips On How To Make Your Dog More Comfortable With Grooming

 Dogs that aren’t groomed regularly will need more than the normal maintenance groom, which can be painful, uncomfortable and stressful, creating a cycle of negative associations.

 If you have an older pup that is reacting fearfully at the groomer, it’s not too late!
 You can work with your groomer to try to make it a more positive experience.
-Regular brushing, regular visits to the groomer will help them get used to being handled in places where they are most sensitive (treats can help).
+Regular brushing and regular visits to the groomer will help them get used to being handled in places where they are most sensitive (treats can help).

 The tone of your voice when you discuss grooming is also important.
 If your dog is reacting in a nervous way, try to refrain from apologising and show enthusiasm and excitement, they will feed off your behaviour.
 Confidence is contagious and you are doing something wonderful for your pup and helping them to stay clean and healthy.